Who has to do Summer Reading?

 When the school year opens, your English teacher will evaluate your reading through an assessment such as, but not limited to, a template test, critical or creative essay, reading journal, project, presentation, or test.
 Although video versions are enjoyable, they may differ greatly from the written word; rely on the works themselves.

-What else should I know about the summer reading assignment?
+As an Honors/AP student, what else should I know about the summer reading assignment?

 Other books you might enjoy reading on your own: